2022 Tel Aviv shooting

 On 7 April 2022, a mass shooting took place on Dizengoff Street in Tel Aviv, Israel.
+Three Israeli civilians were killed and six were injured.

 Raad (or Ra'ad) Fathi Khazem, a 28-year-old Palestinian from Jenin, killed three civilians and injured six.

 Background

 Three terror attacks occurred in late March, two of which were carried out by Islamic State supporters.
 A total of 11 people were killed, making it one of the deadliest waves of attacks in the country in recent years.
 The deadliest of the previous attacks was the drive-by shooting in Bnei Brak.

 Three other major attacks have historically taken place in Dizengoff Street.
 In the 1990s, during the Oslo years following the First Intifada, Hamas suicide bombers killed 22 people in 1994 and 13 people in 1996 in attacks on Dizengoff Street.
 In 2016, another Islamic State supporter killed three people in a mass shooting.

 Attack

 At around 9:00 p.m., a shooter reportedly clad in black clothing opened fire at three locations on Dizengoff Street, a major street in central Tel Aviv, including at the Ilka Bar.
 Ten people were transported to Ichilov Hospital.
 Two of them, both men aged 27, died of their injuries.
 Six other people were wounded, including three critically.
 A day later, 35-year-old kayaker Barak Lufan, who was injured during the attack, died due to his wounds, bringing the death toll to three.

 The gunman fled on foot and remained at large several hours after the shooting, prompting an extensive manhunt by security forces.

 About 1,000 soldiers and police officers participated in the manhunt, including special forces soldiers from the elite Sayeret Matkal, LOTAR Eilat, and Shaldag units.
 Tel Aviv residents were instructed to remain indoors and keep away from windows and balconies.
 On the early morning of 8 April, after about nine hours, he was found hiding in a mosque in Jaffa and killed in a gunfight with Shin Bet agents and Israeli police Yamam officers.